The best Chinese takeaways and restaurants in Leeds to try for Chinese New Year

-Chinese New Year 2022: the best Chinese takeaways and restaurants in Leeds according to Google Review
+Chinese New Year Leeds 2022: 7 of the best Chinese takeaways and restaurants according to Google Reviews

 Today marks the beginning of Chinese New Year - here are some of the best restaurants to celebrate at.